i30817/libretrofuzz/README.rst

                         thumbnails from different server directories on
                         repeated calls.
 No effect if called with filter since filters delete every match before download.
-  --no-fail             Ignores the similarity score, and always downloads
-                        even if probably wrong.
-Best used with a filter.
+  --no-fail             Always download for any score.
+Best used with filter.
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false